xxyQwQ/metascript/README.md

     pip install hydra-core
     ```

-Latest version is recommended for all the packages, but make sure that your CUDA version is compatible with your `pytorch`.
+The latest version is recommended for all the packages, but make sure that your CUDA version is compatible with your `pytorch`.

 ## Training